MS in Artificial Intelligence

 - Description: Interval estimation and pivotal quantities, maximum likelihood estimation, hypothesis tests, linear models and analysis of variance, bivariate normal distribution, regression and correlation analysis, and nonparametric methods.
 (3 credits).

 To satisfy the requirements for the MS degree in Artificial Intelligence, all students admitted to the program are expected to complete thirty semester hours of graduate coursework, with a cumulative grade point average of B or better.
-The program of study consists of core courses, electives, and the project/thesis option.
+The program of study consists of core courses, concentration courses, and electives with coursework/ project/thesis option.

 The 30 semester hours of required coursework are distributed as follows: